Huegoxaga/notes/finance/related-concepts.md

     - `Accrued Expenses` (unrecorded expenses) - Record expense before paying cash. e.g. Salaries, interest, and income taxes
     - `Accrued Revenues` (unrecorded revenues) - Record revenue before collecting cash.
 Earned and will collect next period
 - It happens for accrual basis accounting, for cash basis there is no need
+- The adjusting entry to record depreciation expense is: Debit Depreciation Expense and Credit Accumulated Depreciation
 - The next step after adjusting entries is closing the Books
   - Prepares the accounts for next period
   - Sets revenues, expenses, and dividends to zero